ryker-dev/WebApp_Project/README.md

 ### For the login system to work the server **must** have a *.env* file with a secret value.
 The repository has a default .env file but __the secret should be changed before usage!__
 ### Without a secret or the .env file the login will give a Generic Error

+Create a file named *.env* in the root folder where app.js is located and add the following values into the file:
 ```
 SECRET=myverybadsecret-changethis
 PORT=1234
 ```
+**Change the secret before launching your server: https://jwt.io/**
 # Documentation

 ## Backend